Here are the different types of flowers with names that begin with the letter C. With an emphasis on common and easy to grow varieties.

 California Poppy

-Golden Poppy (Eschscholtzia californica) is also sometimes known as the Flame Flower, la amapola, and Copa de Oro (cup of gold).
+Golden Poppy (Eschscholtzia californica) is otherwise known as the Flame Flower due to its interesting shape and colorful flowers.

 Calla Lily

-White calla lilies tolerate partial shade, but they grow and bloom best in full sun and evenly moist soil.
+White calla lilies tolerate partial shade, but they grow and bloom best when exposed to full sun and kept in appropriately moist soil.

 Camellia